samia-iqbal/CookBookApp/README.md

 ![detail](detailRecipe.PNG)

-Below is the edit recipe page, where the user will be allowed to edit the recipe they have uploaded, incase they may have made ay mistakes and want to make amendments.
+Below is the edit recipe page, where the user will be allowed to edit the recipe they have uploaded, incase they may have made any mistakes and want to make amendments.

 ![editRecipe](editRecipe.PNG)